pew-org/pew/README.md

 ### Other issues ###

 Congratulations!
-You found a bug, please [let me know](https://github.com/berdario/invewrapper/issues/new) :)
+You found a bug, please [let me know](https://github.com/berdario/pew/issues/new) :)

 Running Tests
 -------------

-invewrapper's test suite is a straight port of virtualenvwrapper's, dropping test related to things absent in invewrapper and converting the scripts to use commands "echoed inside the workon commands" (almost surely there was a better approach, but I wasn't sure how to integrate it with shunit asserts, and I didn't want to rewrite all the tests as well); This means that they're slightly uglier and they spew out more unimportant output when running.
+pew's test suite is a straight port of virtualenvwrapper's, dropping test related to things absent in pew and converting the scripts to use commands "echoed inside the workon commands" (almost surely there was a better approach, but I wasn't sure how to integrate it with shunit asserts, and I didn't want to rewrite all the tests as well); This means that they're slightly uglier and they spew out more unimportant output when running.

-The test suite for invewrapper uses [shunit2](http://shunit2.googlecode.com/) and [tox](http://codespeak.net/tox).
+The test suite for pew uses [shunit2](http://shunit2.googlecode.com/) and [tox](http://codespeak.net/tox).
 The shunit2 source is included in the `tests` directory, but tox must be installed separately (`pip install tox`).

 To run individual test scripts, run from the top level directory of the repository a command like: